-In 2017, one (1) public entity located outside the State of Delaware has sought for and received permission to utilize the GSS centrally managed contracts.
+In CY2019, four (4) public entities located outside the State of Delaware sought and received permission to utilize the GSS centrally managed contracts.
 This is a confirmation of the value of the award offered, but is also of value to the awarded vendor, as there is more opportunity to sell products through a competitively awarded offering.
 Although this is something GSS has only focused on recently, it has become part of standard vendor communication; GSS will identify this opportunity to vendors to encourage their participation in the central contract procurement process.
-This brings to eighteen (18), the number of outside state agencies that have been given authority to procure from GSS, State of Delaware awarded contracts since 2011.
+This brings to twenty-five (25), the number of non-Delaware public entities that have been given authority to procure from GSS, State of Delaware awarded contracts since 2011.

-Government Support Services has been awarded the 22nd Annual Achievement of Excellence in Procurement for 2017 from the National Procurement Institute (NPI).
-This is the second year in a row that Government Support Services has received this award.
+Government Support Services has been awarded the Annual Achievement of Excellence in Procurement for 2019 from the National Procurement Institute (NPI).
+This is the fourth year in a row that Government Support Services has received this award.
 NPI is recognized as the public sector affiliate of purchasing for federal, state, county, and municipal government entities, public school systems, universities, and other public and nonprofit institutions in the United States.
 This award recognizes public and non-profit organizations that obtain the highest standards of innovation, professionalism, e-procurement, productivity, and leadership at the national level.
-As an award recipient, GSS' success will be nationally recognized by the procurement community at the NPI Annual Conference this October in New Orleans, Louisiana.